One Day in Key West Travel Guide Pins 1

 You can reach the least-visited U.S. National Park via the high-speed Yankee Freedom III ferry.
 The journey takes approximately 2:30 hours in each direction and costs $190 for the whole-day trip.

 Most people don’t realize that Key West is not the western-most key.
-The Florida Keys extend further 70 mi (113 km) west to the Dry Tortugas National Park.
+The Florida Keys archipelago extends further 70 mi (113 km) west to the Dry Tortugas National Park.

 You can explore the uninhabited islands of the park and Fort Jefferson on a day trip or an overnight camping adventure.
 The park offers the most stunning beaches of the Florida Keys and is definitely worth a visit.

-Note: Have in mind that the trip will take up your whole day in Key West.
+✔️ Note: Keep in mind that the trip will take up your complete one day in Key West.

 Victorian Mansions in Key West